DebankurS/React_Express_DockerDemo/README.md

 2. If you see a webpage saying `Welcome to React`, it means the FrontEnd is working.
 3. If the same webpage has the phrase `API is working properly`, it means the API is working.
 4. Enjoy!

+### Deploying using docker compose

+The dockercompose_prod.yml is configured to update the latest file.
+Just run docker-compose -f dockercompose_prod.yml pull to get the latest build